Chintamani, Karnataka: Climate and Rainfall

 Chintamani falls in the Tropical Semi-Arid (Steppe) Type of climatic region of India.
 The climate here is moderately hot and dry.
 The months of March to May of the summer season are very hot with temperatures of around 38 °C. The region receives very less rainfall of about 40 to 75 cm annually.
 The area receives rainfall during both South West Monsoon and North East Monsoon Season.

 Soil

 Taluk mostly consists of Clayey-Loam Soil.
-This soil has moisture-retention capacity and allows deep furrowing and is suitable for cultivation of cereals, vegetable and pulses.
+This soil has moisture-retention capacity and allows deep furrowing and is suitable for cultivation of cereals, vegetables and pulses.

 Rivers

 The Taluk doesn't have any perennial rivers.
 River Papagni has got its catchment basin on the hills of Ambajidurga.
-The basin over the years has got completed ruined with no vegetation and with soil erosion.
-Recently, under NREGA guidelines about 73,111 plants are planted and being nurtured to improve the conditions at the catchment basin and inflow of the once river.
+The basin over the years has got completely ruined with no vegetation and with soil erosion.
+Recently, under NREGA guidelines about 73,111 plants are planted and being nurtured to improve the conditions at the catchment basin and inflow of the once existing river.